gregferg/passtheconch_pilot/README.md

 ## Future Directions for the Project
-Features I plan to add to the project when I have more time.
+Features to add to the project when I have more time.

 ### AI
 Nobody else online?
 Why not play with an AI!
 I think it would be a fun/interesting feature to develop as well.
 Also if it's crazy enough, people might just want to play with it for fun as it could give interesting results.
 Also could be implemented with the how to play to make the how to play more realistic.